temporalio/documentation/docs/server/production-deploy.md

 - **[Configure your metrics subsystem](https://docs.temporal.io/docs/server/configuration/#metrics).** Temporal supports three metrics providers out of the box via [Uber's Tally](https://github.com/uber-go/tally) interface: [StatsD](https://github.com/statsd/statsd), [Prometheus](https://prometheus.io/), and [M3](https://m3db.io/).
   Tally offers [extensible custom metrics reporting](https://github.com/uber-go/tally#report-your-metrics), which we expose via [`temporal.WithCustomMetricsReporter`](https://docs.temporal.io/docs/server/options/#withcustommetricsreporter).
-  OpenTelemetry support is planned in future.
+  OpenTelemetry support is planned in the future.
 - **Set up monitoring.** You can use these [Grafana dashboards](https://github.com/temporalio/dashboards) as a starting point.
   The single most important metric to track is `schedule_to_start_latency` - if you get a spike in workload and don't have enough workers, your tasks will get backlogged. **We strongly recommend setting alerts for this metric**.
 This is usually emitted in client SDKs as both `temporal_activity_schedule_to_start_latency_*` and `temporal_workflow_task_schedule_to_start_latency_*` variants - see [the Prometheus GO SDK example](https://github.com/temporalio/samples-go/pull/65) and the [Go SDK source](https://community.temporal.io/t/strategies-for-scaling-aws-services/1577) and there are [plans to add it on the Server](https://github.com/temporalio/temporal/issues/1754).
   - Set up alerts for Workflow Task failures.